kdakan/React-React-Router-and-Redux/README.md

     );
   };
   ```
-  or with an evetn handler like
+  or with an event handler like
   ```jsx
   const MyComponent = (props) => {
     const handleClick = (e) => {